-In this SectionIn addition to the uncertainty introduced by different climate models, we analyse the impact that the ELA dependence on temperature has on glacier projections.
+In addition to the uncertainty introduced by different climate models, we analyse the impact that the ELA dependence on temperature has on glacier projections.
 We average the 23 climate model temperature projections for the three scenarios before running SICOPOLIS instead of forcing it individually with each climate model as in the previous sections.
-With these mean projections, we perform three model runs for each scenario: the mean gradient between temperature and ELA

-$(88\,\mathrm{m\,K^{-1}})$ , and the upper and lower bound of the one-sigma confidence interval $(51\,\mathrm{m\,K^{-1}})$ and $125\,\mathrm{m\,K^{-1}})$ .
-The resulting ice volume evolutions are shown in Figure 8, with the mean in solid lines and the one-sigma confidence interval indicated by dashed lines.
+With these mean projections, we perform three model runs for each scenario: the mean gradient between temperature and ELA (88 m K-1), and the upper and lower bound of the one-sigma confidence interval (51 m K-1 and 125 m K-1).
+The resulting ice volume evolutions are shown in Figure 8.
 The mean curves are very similar to those obtained in Figure 7, however the spread is higher for the RCP4.5 and RCP8.5 scenarios, and lower for the RCP2.6 scenario with respect to those obtained in Figure 7.